ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 ## Prefill runtime configurations using the setup wizard

-When creating a project that requires a PHP runtime, you will be asked to provide a runtime configuration.
+### PHP version

 You can select between a variety of different PHP versions for your runtime.
-Please note that build environment variables are not available on the runtime.
+The PHP version will be used for production deployments and also represent the default for any additional staging deployment.
+As the build pipeline is located on a different infrastructure than your runtime, your PHP version for composer build steps can differ from your runtime PHP version.

+### Config file templating

 You can define a set of environment variables in a config file templating form.
 The resulting config file will be deployed on the runtime under the provided target file path.
-You can define runtime secrets and reference their values in the config file by adding a `$` in front of their key.
+You can define runtime secrets in this step as well.
+To make use of them in your config file, you can reference them via `key = $key`.
+Deploy Now automatically replaces the placeholders with the secret values when deploying the config file to the infrastructure.
 If you wish to set up a MariaDB, Deploy Now defines a set of keys, whose values can be referenced by `$key` as well.
 The values of these variables will be dynamically set during the deployment.
 Database variables are stored in Deploy Now databases and cannot be accessed via GitHub secrets.

 ## Adapt runtime configurations for existing projects

 ### Editing the config file

-After the project creation, we will create a config file based on your inputs and store it under your provided path in the `.deploy-now` folder of your repository.
+After the project creation, we will create a config file based on your inputs and store it under your provided target path in the `.deploy-now` folder of your repository.
 You can edit this file directly and Deploy Now will copy it to the right location on your runtime with the next deployment.

 ### Adding new runtime secrets

 If you want to create new runtime secrets, you need to add these to [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) first.
 In the second step, you need to pass the new secrets to the runtime via the GitHub Actions workflow.
-Add your secrets to the `Render templates` step in `.github/workflows/deploy-now.yaml`.
+Add your secrets to the `Render templates` step in `.github/workflows/deploy-now.yaml` by referencing values via `${{ secrets.key }}`.

 ``` yaml
  - name: Render templates